Floriferous/marvel-search/README.md

 The app can be improved in several ways, following is a list of possible additions:

-- App should be tested on Internet Explorer/Edge
+- App should be tested on Internet Explorer/Edge.
-- Pagination was not implemented, however majority of the logic is ready
+- Pagination was not implemented, however majority of the logic is ready.
 - A React v16 ErrorBoundary component could be added to display errors properly.
 However when using react-scripts, it is overridden by a custom error so it didn't feel necessary.
+- No integration or acceptance tests were written, but should be added as an additional layer of reliability.

 ## Testing